Evan's LaTeX Style Guide

 . -

-When specifying domains and ranges of mathematical functions, use
+When specifying domains and ranges of mathematical functions, one MUST use

 \colon